Find Affordable College Courses

 Don't have the time or the flexibility in your schedule to take traditional classes?
 Online courses may be the perfect solution for you.
 They allow independent learners to study when and where they want to while offering the rigor of in-person classes.

-For those who are interested in distance learning, ULV does offer online courses in public administration and social service for the following degree levels:
+ULV does offer online education options in public administration & social service for the following degree levels for those interested in distance learning:

 • Bachelor’s Degree